Betelhem Dessie

 Betelhem Dessie (Amharic: ቤተልሔም ደሴ; born 1999) is an Ethiopian web and mobile technologies developer.
-She is currently a Founder and CEO of iCog- Anyone Can Code (ACC).
+She is a founder and former CEO of iCog- Anyone Can Code (ACC).
 She owns four patented projects individually and an additional three in collaboration.
-Betelhem has been named "the youngest pioneer in Ethiopia's fast emerging tech scene" by CNN.
+Dessie has been named "the youngest pioneer in Ethiopia's fast emerging tech scene" by CNN.
+Since 2026, she is the CEO of Gheero Solutions.